-- The right to be heard fairly - The right to an unbiased decision made by an objective decision maker - The right to have the decision based on relevant evidence.
+- The right to be heard fairly. - The right to an unbiased decision made by an objective decision maker. - The right to have the decision based on relevant evidence. - The right to have the decision clearly communicated.

-Integricare employees will adhere to the Confidentiality and Privacy Policy when dealing with grievances.
-However, if a grievance involves a staff member of child protection issue, a relevant government agency will need to be informed (see: Child Protection Policy).
+Integricare employees will adhere to the Confidentiality and Privacy Policy when dealing with grievances and complaintshowever, grievance involving a staff member for a child protection issue, a relevant government agency will need to be informed (see Child Protection & Child Safe Policies).

-THE POLICY PROCESS
+POLICY PROCESS